Faymoon/GPIOlib/README.md

 # GPIOlib

-a c++ lib to interact with Raspberry Pi GPIOs.
+A c++ lib to interact with Raspberry Pi GPIOs.